Toward AGT for parabolic sheaves: Moduli spaces of parabolic sheaves

-and note that $\CL_i$ is isomorphic to $\CO(1)$ and $\CO(-1)$ on the projectivizations $p_-$ and $p_+$, respectively.
+such that $\CL_i$ is isomorphic to $\CO(1)$ and $\CO(-1)$ on the projectivizations $p_-$ and $p_+$, respectively.
 In \eqref{eqn:projectivizations}, if $\gamma$ denotes the $K$--theory class of a coherent sheaf $\Gamma$ of projective dimension 1, we abusively write $\BP(\gamma)$ for the dg scheme $\text{Proj}(\text{Sym}(\Gamma))$.
-We refer the reader to Section 2.3 of \cite{W surf} for our notation on projectivizations. \\
+We refer the reader to Definition 2.5, Proposition 2.8 and Proposition 2.10 of \cite{Surf} for a proof of \eqref{eqn:projectivizations} in the context of sheaves on surfaces (which corresponds to our $n=1$ case), and leave the general $n$ case as an analogous exercise to the interested reader.
+We note formulas (4.24) and (4.26) of \cite{Aff}, which show (in the general $n$, but $r_1=...=r_n = 1$ case) that the relative tangent space of the map $p_\pm$ has the same weights at the torus fixed points as prescribed by \eqref{eqn:projectivizations}.
+This equality of weights suffices for the $K$--theoretic computations performed in the present paper. \\